CityBaseInc/formrenderer-base/README.md

 | validateImmediately | If the form is initialized with invalid data, immediately show errors. | `false` |
 | afterSubmit | Can be any of the following: **a function**, which will be called after submission, **a URL**, which the user will be sent to after submission, or **an Object** that looks like `{ method: 'page', html: 'Your custom HTML' }`, which will be rendered where the form once was. | Logs a sweet info message to the `console`. |

+## Customizing

+If you're ready to dive into the full power of formrenderer and need some inspiration, take a look at some examples in the [wiki](https://github.com/dobtco/formrenderer-base/wiki).

 ## Developing

 You'll need [node and npm](http://nodejs.org/) installed.